Capati/wgpu-odin/README.md

 ## Wrapper (🚧WIP)

-The wrapper version exposes an API similar to the [WebGPU spec](https://gpuweb.github.io/gpuweb/).
-Most of the inner procedures are boilerplate code that create an convenient way to work with idiomatic Odin and wgpu data.
+The wrapper version exposes an API similar to the [Rust API](https://docs.rs/wgpu/latest/wgpu/), this allows developers to easily translate Rust tutorials and examples into Odin code.

 ## Linking